 Putting My Values Together

 The final step of the values-based integration journey begins.
-It is now time to tie it all together, and hopefully gain some personal insight.
+It is now time to tie it all together, and maybe gain some personal insight.

 A quick rundown: